Chutler/OnTap/README.md

 ## Technologies Used

-Written for Python 3.7 and leveraging the Requests and Beautiful Soup modules.
+Written for Python 3.7 - leveraging the Requests and Beautiful Soup modules.

 ### License